Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > A charnel stench fills this empty crypt.
 ^307

 The floor here is an illusion that hides a 20-foot-deep pit.
 The sides of the pit are polished smooth; a creature without a climbing speed can't move along them without the aid of magic or a climber's kit.
 At the bottom of the pit are six starving [[5.
 Mechanics/Bestiary/Undead/Ghoul.md\|ghouls]].
-A permanent silence spell suppresses sound in the pit.
+A permanent [[5.
+Mechanics/Spells/Silence.md\|silence]] spell suppresses sound in the pit.
 The silence can be dispelled, as can the illusory floor (DC 14 for both).

 ##### Treasure

 Sir Jarnwald was "entombed" here, so far as he was pushed into the crypt and devoured by the ghouls.
-What remains of him lies scattered on the pit floor: a few scraps of clothing, a handful of teeth, and a signet ring that bears a stylized "J" (worth 25 gp).
+What remains of him lies scattered on the pit floor: a few scraps of clothing, a handful of teeth, and a [[5.
+Mechanics/Items/Signet Ring.md\|signet ring]] that bears a stylized "J" (worth 25 gp).

 #### Crypt 36